 Coaches a bit like: Julian Nagelsmann

 Meanwhile, his focus on playing attractive, relentless football through each phase of the game is another approach they share, as is their preference for a “double six” 4-4-2 formation.
 The result?
-Die Schwaben should be great fun to watch under Matarazzo.
+Die Schwaben have been great fun to watch under Matarazzo.

 Did you know?

-The 42-year-old is only the second US-born and raised head coach currently employed in one of Europe's top professional divisions.
-The other is RB Salzburg’s Jesse Marsch who was assistant to Ralf Rangnick at RB Leipzig during the 2018/19 season while the club awaited Nagelsmann’s arrival.
-Marsch, a former USA international with two caps for his country, swapped Leipzig for Salzburg in June 2019.
+The 44-year-old is only the second US-born and raised head coach currently employed in one of Europe's top professional divisions.
+The other is Leeds' Jesse Marsch who was assistant to Ralf Rangnick at RB Leipzig during the 2018/19 season while the club awaited Nagelsmann’s arrival.
+Marsch, a former USA international with two caps for his country, swapped Leipzig for Salzburg in June 2019 before briefly returning to the Red Bull Arena for the top job in 2021.

 What they’re saying